-Task Team Members Initial Contact All team members Research All team members Needs Assessment Plan All team members Liaisons with client Tina Welborn and Marolyn Schauss Design of Student Surveys Jamie Ursiny and Tina Welborn Design of Faculty Surveys Fran Strauss and Marolyn Schauss Survey distribution procedure Marolyn Schauss and Fran Strauss Pick up of diversity surveys Tina Welborn and Jamie Ursiny Analysis of student survey Fran Strauss and Jamie Ursiny Analysis of faculty survey Marolyn Schausss and Tina Welborn Revising All team members Needs assessment report All team members
+Task Team Members Initial contact All team members Research All team members Needs assessment plan All team members Liaisons with client Tina Nelson Welborn and Marolyn Schauss Design of student surveys Jamie Ursiny and Tina Nelson Welborn Design of faculty surveys Fran Strauss and Marolyn Schauss Survey distribution procedure Marolyn Schauss and Fran Strauss Pick up of diversity surveys Tina NelsonWelborn and Jamie Ursiny Analysis of student survey Fran Strauss and Jamie Ursiny Analysis of faculty survey Marolyn Schauss and Tina NelsonWelborn Revising All team members Needs assessment report All team members

-TNA Stage Planner and Stages
+TNA Stage Planner and Stages (See Appendix C, C1, C2).

-The first step to determining the context within the diversity standards was to create a TNA planner and separate the standards information into three sections.
+The first step to determining the context within the Diversity Standards was to create a TNA planner and separate the standards information into three sections.
 The three sections included description, status and sources.
 The description was subdivided into the five purposes according to Rossett and includes optimals, actuals, feelings, causes and possible solutions.
 The status of each purpose was recorded to indicate the amount of information initially known in regard to each category.
-Sources of the information include the Diversity Standards, UNCW Strategic Goals, NCATE Report, Syllabi, Professors and students
+Sources of the information include the Diversity Standards, UNCW Strategic Goals, NCATE Report, syllabi, faculty and students